webforge-labs/webforge-fatal-error-handler/README.md

 ```

 Fatal errors coming after these lines will be tried to be mailed with mail().
 If mail() fails a notice is written into the php error log

+## Roadmap

+  - add some simple rules to filter some errors (e.g. wanted errors from tests)

+## Known issues

+  - sometimes dom library triggers the fatal error handler for entities that cannot be parsed